ethereum-optimism/superchainerc20-starter/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # SuperchainERC20 Starter Kit

+## What is SuperchainERC20?

+The full spec for the SuperchainERC20 standard can be found at: https://specs.optimism.io/interop/token-bridging.html#superchainerc20-standard.

+The `SuperchainERC20` standard is a cross-chain-compatible ERC20 token design that ensures token fungibility across chains within the Superchain ecosystem.
+Built with interoperability in mind, `SuperchainERC20` tokens can be fungible across the Superchain using the `SuperchainERC20Bridge`.

+**Notice**: ERC20s that do not use `SuperchainERC20Bridge` can still be fungible across the Superchain with interop message passing using a custom bridge and implementing `ICrosschainERC20`.

+### `ICrosschainERC20`

+To achieve cross-chain functionality, the `SuperchainERC20` standard incorporates the `ICrosschainERC20` interface, defining essential functions and events:

+- **`crosschainMint`**: Mints tokens on the destination chain as part of a cross-chain transfer.
+- **`crosschainBurn`**: Burns tokens on the source chain to facilitate the transfer.
+- **Events (`CrosschainMint` and `CrosschainBurn`)**: Emit when tokens are minted or burned, enabling transparent tracking of cross-chain transactions.

 ## Getting Started